-View a collection of insightful short films exploring subjects ranging from technology to tradition and Judaism from Emmy-nominated filmmakers and artists Tiffany Shlain and Ken Goldberg.
+Join an artist-led gallery talk and view a collection of insightful short films exploring subjects ranging from technology to tradition and Judaism with the Emmy-nominated filmmakers and artists, Tiffany Shlain and Ken Goldberg.

 Date and Time